 Objection 1: “Buyers will be disappointed when they see the empty unit.”

 Actually, virtual staging helps buyers focus on layout and potential.
 A 2023 Zillow study showed that listings with virtual staging received 40% more saves compared to empty ones.
 Buyers understand it’s not real furniture—they’re looking for a vision.
+In my experience, the disappointment myth is unfounded; the staged photos simply help buyers imagine themselves in the space.

 Objection 2: “I don’t have time to learn new software.”

 Most virtual staging platforms are built for speed.
 RealVision AI, for example, requires just three clicks: upload, choose style, download.
 No learning curve involved.
+I’ve trained agents in their 60s who were producing staged images within minutes.
+The time investment is negligible compared to the payoff.

 Objection 3: “It’s not allowed by my MLS or broker.”

 While some MLSs have rules about labeling altered photos, virtual staging is widely accepted when you mark it as “virtually staged.”
 Most New York brokers now encourage it for vacant listings.
+The National Association of Realtors has issued guidelines that support digital staging as long as it’s disclosed.
+Check your local MLS rules, but nearly all major New York boards accept it.

 Objection 4: “It’s expensive for a single image.”

 Compare $30 for a virtual staged photo to $500 for a physical staging crate.
 The ROI is undeniable.
 Even for a single listing, virtual staging costs less than one hour of a stager’s time.
+Plus, you can reuse the digital furniture styles for future listings at no extra cost.

 Frequently Asked Questions